 Aseba ✦ 2007–present ✦ c++ and Qt4

 Aseba is a set of tools which allow beginners to program robots easily and efficiently.
 For these reasons, Aseba is well-suited for robotic education and research.
 I developed Aseba as part of my work at Mobots on the Swarmanoid European Project.
-I am maintaining it as part of my work at asl.
+I further developed it as part of my work at asl.
 Aseba is available under a LGPL 3 license.

 Enki ✦ 1999–present ✦ c++

 Enki is an open source robot simulator.
 It provides collision and limited physics support for robots evolving on a flat surface.
 Enki is able to simulate groups of robots hundred times faster than real-time.
 I developed Enki as part of my work at lis on the ECAgents European Project.
-I further enhance Enki as part of my work at Mobots.
+I further enhanced Enki as part of my work at Mobots and asl.

 Teem ✦ 2004–2005 ✦ c++